szabgab/perlmaven.com/sites/en/pages/how-to-eliminate-a-value-in-the-middle-of-an-array-in-perl.md

         ];
 ```

-As you can see, in this case the array became one element shorter as we have <b>removed one of the elements</b> from the middle of the array.
+As you can see, in this case the array became one element shorter as we have **removed one of the elements** from the middle of the array.

-This is how you can <b>delete an element from an array</b>.
+This is how you can **delete an element from an array**.

 For further details check [how to splice arrays in Perl](/splice-to-slice-and-dice-arrays-in-perl).